gigasquid/gigasquid.github.io/source/_posts/2020-01-10-hugging-face-gpt-with-clojure.markdown

 The main differences is that we are obviously not using the python array syntax in our code to manipulate the lists.
 For example, instead of using `outputs[0]`, we are going to use `(first outputs)`.
 But, other than that, it is a pretty good match, even with the `py/with`.

+Also note that we are not making the call to configure it with GPU.
+This is intentionally left out to keep things simple for people to try it out.
+Sometimes, GPU configuration can be a bit tricky to set up depending on your system.
+For this example, you definitely won't need it since it runs fast enough on cpu.
+If you do want to do something more complicated later, like fine tuning, you will need to invest some time to get it set up.

 ### Doing Longer Sequences

 The next example in the tutorial goes on to cover generating longer text.